-Cold case murder: 14-year-old girl goes missing along the Highway of Tears
+Cold case murder: 14-year-old girl vanishes along Highway of Tears

-VANCOUVER – Fourteen-year-old Monica Ignas went missing along Highway 16, the so-called Highway of Tears, in 1974 and Crime Stoppers is hoping you can help solve her murder.
+VANCOUVER – Fourteen-year-old Monica Ignas disappeared along Highway 16, the so-called Highway of Tears, in 1974 and Crime Stoppers is hoping you can help solve her murder.

 Four months later, on April 6, 1975, her body was discovered close to a heavily wooded Forest Services Road known as Celgar.

-Two witnesses reported seeing a car pulled over to the side of the road the night Ignas went missing.
+Two witnesses reported seeing a car pulled over to the side of the road the night Ignas vanished.

-Inside they saw a man and a passenger who looked like a girl.
+The pair saw a man and a passenger who looked like a girl inside the vehicle.

-If you have any information on this cold case call police or if you wish to remain anonymous visit BCcrimestoppers.com or call 1-800-222-8477.
+If you have any information on this cold case, call police.
+If you wish to remain anonymous, visit BCcrimestoppers.com or call 1-800-222-8477.